daviddalpiaz/appliedstats/diagnostics.md

 This is a distribution that is not very similar to a normal, so in all three cases, we see points that are far from the lines, so we would think that the normality assumption is violated.

 For a better understanding of which Q-Q plots are "good," repeat the simulations above a number of times (without setting the seed) and pay attention to the differences between those that are simulated from normal, and those that are not.
-Also consider different samples sizes and distribution parameters.
+Also consider different sample sizes and distribution parameters.

 Returning to our three regressions, recall,